baylahnm/nbcon-v0/docs/components/ICON_SYSTEM.md

 ## 📊 Overview

-NBCON PRO uses a **unified, modern icon system** with **lucide-react** as the primary library.
+nbcon.ai uses a **unified, modern icon system** with **lucide-react** as the primary library.
 Legacy icon libraries have been removed to reduce bundle size (~700KB reduction) and improve consistency across the codebase.

 ---